o2sh/onefetch/README.md

 Onefetch can be customized via [command-line arguments](https://github.com/o2sh/onefetch/wiki/command-line-options) to display exactly what you want, the way you want it: adjust the text styling, disable info lines, ignore files and directories, output in multiple formats (JSON, YAML), etc.

-Hey!
-I'd like to help with this FAQ page.
-Here's a draft that covers the most common question ("Why isn't my language detected?") as mentioned in #1517, along with some other frequently asked topics:

 ## Frequently Asked Questions

 ### Why isn't my language detected?